Inventory Management: A Complete Guide for Retailers

 Use the following formula for a simple way to calculate specific reorder points:

-Keeping an eye on backorder rate is an excellent way of analysing forecasting success.
+Keeping an eye on backorder rate is an excellent way of analyzing forecasting success.

 A high backorder rate means a lot of orders are coming in for items that aren’t in stock.
 Of course, sudden unexpected rises in demand can account for this.
 But if backorder rate is consistently high then it’s likely a result of poor planning and forecasting.